Washington County Association For Retarded Citizens

 How does Washington County Association For Retarded Citizens spend its money?

 Washington County Association For Retarded Citizens directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Washington County Association For Retarded Citizens tax-deductible?